bigdelys/manyfesto/README.md

                                 'is_png': True}}
 ```

-Please refer to the documentation to learn how to create manifest.yaml files and where to place them.
+Please refer to the documentation to learn how to create `manifest.yaml` files.